compsoc-edinburgh/typesig-website/pages/resources/lisp-workshop/step5.md

 ---
 layout: page
-title: "Lisp Workshop - Step 5: Lambda"
+title: "Step 5: Lambda | Language Workshop"
-permalink: "/resources/lisp-workshop/step5"
+permalink: "/resources/lang-workshop/step5"
 ---
 # THIS PAGE IS A WORK IN PROGRESS